China was the top vanadium producer in 2019 by a long shot, but what are the other top vanadium-producing countries?

-China was the world’s top vanadium producer in 2017 with output of 43,000 MT.
-That’s down from the 45,000 MT it put out the previous year.
+China was the world’s top vanadium-producing country in 2019 with output of 40,000 MT.
+That’s on par with the previous year’s vanadium production level.

-The Asian nation far outpaces all other countries in terms of vanadium production, and is also a large consumer of the metal.
-As mentioned, the metal is largely used in the production of steel.
-Although Chinese steel output has declined in recent years, the country remains a major vanadium consumer.
+The Asian nation far outpaces all other countries in terms of vanadium-mining output.
+As mentioned, vanadium is mainly used in the production of steel.
+Although Chinese steel output has declined in recent years, the country still leads the world in vanadium consumption.

-Second on the list is Russia, whose vanadium production totaled 16,000 MT in 2017, the same as its 2016 output.
+Second on the list is Russia, whose vanadium ore output totalled 18,000 MT in 2019, the same as its 2018 output.
 Russia’s vanadium reserves are the second largest in the world at 5,000 MT.
 EVRAZ KGOK, part of EVRAZ (LSE:EVR), is a major mining company in Russia that produces vanadium.

 3. South Africa

-Brazil’s production increase is largely thanks to Largo Resources (TSX:LGO), which describes itself as the only pure-play vanadium producer.
-The company’s Maracas Menchen mine is the highest-grade vanadium mine in the world, and achieved record quarterly production in Q4 2017, reaching 2,539 tonnes of vanadium pentoxide.
-Its guidance for 2018 is 8,950 to 9,950 tonnes of vanadium pentoxide.
+Brazil’s production is largely thanks to Largo Resources (TSX:LGO,OTCQX:LGORF), which describes itself as the only pure-play vanadium producer.
+The company’s Maracas Menchen vanadium project is the highest-grade vanadium mine in the world.